-Aspect Relevant Laws and Regulations Jurisdiction Anti-corruption Anti-Corruption Commission Act 2009 Malaysia Prevention of Corruption Act Singapore • Prevention of Bribery Ordinance (Cap.
+Aspect Relevant Laws and Regulations Jurisdiction Anti-Corruption Anti-Corruption Commission Act 2009 Malaysia Prevention of Corruption Act Singapore • Prevention of Bribery Ordinance (Cap.
 201) Hong Kong

-Anti-corruption
+Anti-Corruption Policy

-The establishment of our Code of Conduct for employees and Anti-Corruption Policy strictly forbids all forms of bribery and corruption, which governs all business activities carried out by the Group.
-This includes, but is not limited to promising, offering, making, authorising, soliciting, or accepting any financial and other advantages, such as gifts, entertainment, and hospitality.
-Furthermore, all firm documents, including books, invoices, records, accounts, funds and assets, must be accurately established and consistently maintained.
-Due diligence is performed during the subcontractor selection process, where anti-corruption compliance is one of the crucial factors that is taken into consideration in the process of subcontractor selection.
-The expectation of the Group requires a high degree of transparency from employees regarding any potential conflicts of interest.
-If conflict of interest is prominent, it must be disclosed to the senior management and Human Resources Department to evaluate.
+Our Code of Conduct and Anti-Corruption Policy strictly prohibit all forms of bribery and corruption in any business activities carried out by the Group.
+This includes, but is not limited to, offering, accepting, or authorising any financial or other advantages such as gifts, entertainment, or hospitality.
+The Group ensures accuracy and consistency in all firm documents, including books, invoices, records, accounts, funds, and assets.
+During the subcontractor selection process, anti-corruption compliance is a crucial factor, and due diligence is performed to ensure compliance.

-Anti-corruption training and workshops are scheduled periodically for employees of all levels in the hierarchy, to ensure the understanding of compliance with standards and guidelines in this field.
-Additionally, the Human Resource Department provides anti-corruption compliance consultation services to all employees within the Group.
+To maintain transparency, the Group expects employees to disclose any potential conflicts of interest to senior management and the Human Resources Department.
+Anti-corruption training and workshops are conducted periodically to ensure all employees understand and comply with the standards and guidelines in this field.
+The Human Resource Department also provides anti-corruption compliance consultation services to all employees within the Group.

-Anti-fraud
+Anti-Fraud Policy